hacdias/hacdias.com/content/articles/2023/july-23/index.md

 ---
-title: "Recently in July '23"
+title: Recently in July '23
 date: 2023-07-31T16:30:01+02:00
 tags:
   - now
 ---

 July is now coming to an end, and so is summer in The Netherlands per the looks of it.
 It has been